 Getting a commercial contractor license bond

-A contractor license bond of $10,000 is required from commercial contractor applicants.
+A contractor license bond of $10,000 is required from commercial contractor applicants in Arkansas.
 The surety bond is a security instrument that guarantees your legal compliance.
-It is there to protect your customers and the state against potential fraud or default on your side.
+It is there to protect your customers and the state against potential fraudlent practices on your side.

-Have further questions about the licensing process for Arkansas contractors or getting the commercial contractor license bond?
-Don’t hesitate to share them in the comments below.
+Have further questions about the licensing or bonding process for Arkansas contractors?
+Call us at 866.450.3412 or share them in the comments section below.